MTV 90s (United Kingdom and Ireland)

-MTV 90s is a British pay television music channel owned by Paramount Networks UK & Australia that launched on 31 March 2022 replacing MTV Base.
+MTV 90s was a British pay television music channel owned by Paramount Networks UK & Australia that launched on 31 March 2022 replacing MTV Base.
 It was first launched as a temporary rebrand of MTV Classic from 27 May to 24 June 2016.
-It is temporarily replaced by MTV Xmas in the run up to and throughout Christmas each year.
+It was temporarily replaced by MTV Xmas in the run up to and throughout Christmas each year.

-The channel will close on 31 December 2025.
+The channel closed on 31 December 2025.
+The last song was Goodbye, performed by Spice Girls.

 International version

 In 2020, MTV 90s began broadcasting.
 The international version of the channel is registered with broadcasting regulators in Czech Republic.